tracyjohnsonidz/devzone-articles/DevZone-Template.md

-**Version 1.9**
+**Version 2.0**

 Welcome to the full test template for the github md import feature of AEM.
-This document covers all the styles availalbe and how to implement
+This document covers all the styles availalbe and how to implement.
+Note: when loading github url into your page, it may take a number of tries to get the content to refresh.
+I am working with IT to resolve the bug.
+If you have just done an update in GitHub, it's best to wait for a few minutes to make sure you sync the latest version.

 ## Headers (H2)
 Make sure you don't use the single # for any headers.
 Only the title of your article should be an H1.
 This isn't just a visual thing, this will impact your SEO score in google.